TransMorph: Transformer for unsupervised medical image registration: Discussion

 \end{linenomath} where $\ell$ denotes an arbitrary loss function.
 Then this gradient is propagated downward from $\mathbf{u}$ to the input $I_m$, where the resulting gradient of $I_m$ represents the desired partial derivative $\partial\mathbf{u}(80,80,80)/\partial I_m(i,j,k)$.
 This partial derivative is independent of the input and loss function and is only a function of the network architecture and the index $(i,j,k)$, which adequately describes the distribution of the effective receptive field.

-The comparison of the ERFs of \texttt{VoxelMorph}, \texttt{CycleMorph}, \texttt{MIDIR}, and \texttt{TransMorph} is shown in Fig. \ref{fig:ERF_example}.
-Recall that the first three models are built on the ConvNet architecture.
-Due to the locality of convolution operations, their ERFs (top row in Fig. \ref{fig:ERF_example}) are small, limited, and square-shaped.
-On the other hand, the ERF of the proposed \texttt{TransMorph} spans over the entire image.
-For better visualization, we then extracted the non-zero regions from the ERFs and interpolated their voxel sizes to match that of the original CT scan.
-The bottom row of Fig. \ref{fig:ERF_example} shows the delineation of the interpolated ERFs on top of a CT scan.
-These figures demonstrate that ConvNet-based architectures can only perceive a portion of the input image, implying that they cannot explicitly comprehend the spatial relationships between distant voxels.
-Thus, ConvNets may fall short of establishing accurate voxel correspondences between the moving and fixed images, which is essential for image registration.
-Additionally, since the receptive field of ConvNets only grows with the depth of the layers, the actual receptive fields of the first few layers of ConvNets are even smaller.
-The proposed \texttt{TransMorph}, on the other hand, sees the entire image at each level of its encoder thanks to the self-attention mechanism of the Transformer.
+A comparison of the ERFs of \texttt{VoxelMorph} and \texttt{TransMorph} is shown in Fig. \ref{fig:ERF_example}.
+Note that the other ConvNet-based models were omitted because they adopted a similar network architecture as \texttt{VoxelMorph} (e.g., CycleMorph and MIDIR).
+Due to the locality of convolution operations, \texttt{VoxelMorph}'s ERF at each stage (top row in Fig. \ref{fig:ERF_example}) was highly localized, particularly in the encoding stages (i.e., 1/4, 1/8, and 1/16 resolution).
+Even at the end of the network, the theoretical receptive field of \texttt{VoxelMorph} encompassed the entire image; yet, its ERF emphasized only a small portion of the image.
+In contrast, the ERFs of the proposed \texttt{TransMorph} were substantially larger than those of \texttt{VoxelMorph} at each stage, and the ERFs in the decoding stage covered the entire image (bottom row in Fig. \ref{fig:ERF_example}).
+The ERFs reveal that ConvNet-based architectures can only perceive a portion of the input image, particularly during the encoding stages, indicating that they cannot explicitly comprehend the spatial relationships between distant voxels.
+For tasks that require large deformations, ConvNets may fall short of establishing accurate voxel correspondences between the moving and fixed images, which is essential for image registration.
+On the other hand, \texttt{TransMorph} adopts substantially large kernels at the encoding stages leading to substantially large ERFs throughout the network thanks to the self-attention mechanism of the Transformer.

-A full visual comparison of the ERFs of the ConvNet- and Transformer-based models is shown in Fig. \ref{fig:eff_recep} in Appendix.